mosymns13/DS4A-Team13-Digital-Divide-Project/README.md

 # DS4A-Team13-Digital-Divide-Project
 For the Data Science for All (Empowerment Fellowship), a group of individuals in Cohort 3 in Team 13 worked on a capstone project hoping to solve issues around the digital divide in the United States.

 ## Repo Organization

 - **!Archive** : All old notebooks from our past submissions are stored.
 We can later delete files no longer needed.
 - **EDA Notebooks** : All old notebooks dedicated to intial EDA of individual datasets are stored.
 - **Initial Clean Data**: CSV files produced by the `cleaning_all_datasets.py` script
 - **Raw Data** : All initial downloaded datasets that have been untouched from the source
+- ** Updated Raw Data File for Internet Subs

 ## Active files